rthennan/ZerodhaWebsocket/README.md

 ### OS Supported:
 - Tested in Windows (10 and 11) and Linux (Ubuntu)
 - Should work in other Linux Distros as well.
 The steps for installing MySQL Client and Google Chrome will be different
-- Don't see why it wouldn't work in MacOS.
-But NOT tested
+- I don't see why it wouldn't work on MacOS.
+But NOT tested.

 ### Setup/Installation :
 - Install Python3